 Converting an image from one format to another format is straightforward.

-Specify the format in which you want to convert your image:
+Specify the format in which you want to convert your source image or input image you desire, then use the convert command with its output filename:

 convert WindowsImages-016.png Output_Image.jpeg